Pentagon tracking Chinese spy balloon over US

 Issued on:

-Washington (AFP) – The Pentagon said Thursday that it was tracking a Chinese spy balloon flying high over the United States that appeared to be surveilling highly sensitive nuclear weapons sites.
+Washington (AFP) – The Pentagon said Thursday it was tracking a Chinese spy balloon flying high over the United States, just days ahead of a rare visit to Beijing by the top US diplomat.

-The official said the balloon flew over the US northwest where there are sensitive airbases and strategic missiles in silos underground.
+But they decided doing so would endanger too many people on the ground, and because they assessed the balloon did not pose a threat to civilian aviation, the official said.

-"Clearly, the intent of this balloon is for surveillance, and the current flight path does carry it over a number of sensitive sites," said the official, who spoke on condition of anonymity.
+"Clearly, the intent of this balloon is for surveillance," said the official, who spoke on condition of anonymity.

-But the Pentagon did not believe it constitutes a particularly dangerous intelligence threat.
+The official added that the balloon had flown over the northwest United States, where there are sensitive airbases and nuclear missiles in underground silos, but that the Pentagon did not believe it constituted a particularly dangerous intelligence threat.

 "We assess that this balloon has limited additive value from an intelligence collection perspective," the official said.

-The balloon entered US airspace "a couple days ago," the official said, adding that US intelligence had been tracking it well before that.
+The defense official said the balloon entered US airspace "a couple days ago," but that American intelligence had been tracking it well before that.

-After Biden asked about the options for dealing with it, on Wednesday Austin, who was in the Philippines, held discussions with top Pentagon officials.
+Austin, who was in the Philippines, held discussions Wednesday with top Pentagon officials after Biden asked about options for dealing with the balloon.

-Fighter jets were flown to examine the balloon while it was above Montana as discussions took place.
+Fighter jets were flown to examine it while it was above Montana as discussions took place.

 But the Pentagon decision was "not to take kinetic action due to the risk to safety and security of people on the ground from the possible debris field," the official said.